Professor; Director of Undergraduate Studies

 Dr. Laumann is a specialist in West African history, especially the history of Ghana; colonialism; oral history; links between Cuba and Africa; and Marxist theory and history.

 He is a United States Fulbright Scholar and Research Affiliate of the University of Ghana.
-Dr. Laumann serves on the Advisory Board of the Ghana Studies Association; as co-editor of the Transactions of the Historical Society of Ghana; and as co-editor-in-chief of Africa and the West.
+Dr. Laumann serves on the Advisory Board of the Ghana Studies Association and as co-editor of the Transactions of the Historical Society of Ghana.

 He has received numerous teaching honors, including the Most Energetic Teacher Award from the Student Government Association of The University of Memphis; the Thomas W. Briggs Foundation's Excellence in Teaching Award; the Award for Excellence in Teaching from the College of Arts and Sciences; the Excellence in Teaching Award from the University Honors Program; and the Advisor of the Year Award from The University of Memphis.

 - Colonial Africa, 1884-1994, Second Edition (Oxford University Press, 2019)